rusty-celery/rusty-celery.github.io/src/guide/defining-tasks.md

 ```

 The `.context` method on a `Result` comes from the [`ResultExt`](https://docs.rs/celery/*/celery/trait.ResultExt.html) trait.
-This is used to provide additional human-readable context to the error and also
-to convert it into the expected [`Error`](https://docs.rs/celery/*/celery/struct.Error.html) type.
+This is used to provide additional human-readable context to the error and to convert it to a `celery::Error` with error kind [`UnexpectedError`](https://docs.rs/celery/*/celery/enum.ErrorKind.html#variant.UnexpectedError).

 ## Positional vs keyword parameters